carloshenriquess/download-youtube-thumbnail/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn dev` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Build

-Run `ng build` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.